Kafkalasch/structkeys/README.md

-# compkeys
+# structkeys
-A linter that ensures that composite literals use keys
+A linter that ensures that struct literals use keys